twomodo/ideas/ideas/003-focusmate/personas.md

 - **Technical Level**: Medium

 ### Goals
-1. Study efficiently for exams
+1. Stay motivated for long study sessions
-2. Build a consistent study routine
+2. Prepare for exams efficiently
-3. Connect with peers for motivation
+3. Balance study and health

 ### Pain Points
 1. Gets distracted by phone and social media
-2. Lacks structure in study sessions
+2. Lacks accountability when studying alone
-3. Feels alone when studying remotely
+3. Experiences fatigue from poor posture

 ### Behaviors
-- Studies in short bursts
+- Studies in blocks, often late at night
-- Joins online study groups occasionally
+- Uses timers and study apps
-- Uses Pomodoro timers
+- Wants reminders to move and take breaks

 ### How We Help
-- Enables virtual co-study sessions
+- Enables virtual study sessions with accountability
-- Provides structure and reminders
+- Provides ergonomic and health reminders
-- Encourages healthy study habits
+- Native app ensures best experience on her device